rbms-bsc/DCRMR/_pages/Introduction/Introduction.md

 ## I.01.9 Precataloging decisions

-<a name="I.01.9.1">I.01.9.1</a> Development of this 'Precataloging decisions' introductory section is temporarily on hold, pending future developments.
+<a name="I.01.9.1">I.01.9.1</a> Development of this section is temporarily on hold, pending future developments.
 We will add this information as soon as we’re able.
 If you believe you’ve reached this in error, please consider reporting the broken/bad link by adding a comment to this [GitHub issue](https://github.com/rbms-bsc/DCRMR/issues/26) or email the [DCRMR editor](mailto:dcrm.rda@gmail.com) directly.

 Kind regards,